- Feature Highlight: Graphs Included in Email Alerts

 - Monitors various aspects of Netgear ReadyNAS devices including chassis temperature; physical disk capacity, temperature, and errors; fan health status and RPM; and volume storage metrics and operating status.

 - OSPF Neighbors – 1 DataSource, 1 PropertySource

-- A new OSPF Neighbors DataSource and addCategory_OSPF PropertySource have been released to support SNMPv3 multi-context.
-Important: The new DataSource deprecates the legacy OSPF_Neighbors DataSource (note the underscore in the legacy DataSource name) and additionally provides improved alerting and graphs.
+- A new OSPF_Neighbors DataSource and addCategory_OSPF PropertySource have been released to support SNMPv3 multi-context.
+Important: The new DataSource deprecates the legacy OSPF Neighbors DataSource (note the lack of underscore in the legacy DataSource name) and additionally provides improved alerting and graphs.
 If you are currently using the legacy DataSource, you will not experience any data loss upon importing the new DataSource because the name has been varied to eliminate module overwriting.
 However, you will collect duplicate data and potentially receive duplicate alerts for as long as both DataSources are active.
 For this reason, we recommend that you disable the legacy DataSource after importing the new one.